robisen1/goatdar/README.md

-Google Glass QuickStart and HelloWorld
+Google Glass Goat Radar

 can do:
-- Eventutally this will be a skeleton Hello World application with Google's Quickstart framework

-- To add examples of a variety of menu options
+- Currently pulls trendy info about cats within a region from Twitter

 to do:
 Document framework as a tutorial
 Strip out unneeded code
-Finish tutorial
+Show returned data on a local map